 - 13.1 In exercising its functions with regard to the inspection of premises and to instituting criminal proceedings in respect of offences specified, the Licensing Authority will follow best practice.
 This requires that actions should be - Proportionate intervention will only be when necessary.
-Remedies should be appropriate to the risk posed and costs identified and minimised - Accountable the Authority must be able to justify decisions and be subject to public scrutiny - Consistent rules and standards must be joined up and implemented fairly - Transparent enforcement should be open and regulations kept simple and user friendly - Targeted enforcement should be focused on the problems and minimise side effects. - 13.2 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes, so far as is possible, and adopt a risk based inspection programme.
+Remedies should be appropriate to the risk posed and costs identified and minimised - Accountable the Authority must be able to justify decisions and be subject to public scrutiny - Consistent rules and standards must be joined up and implemented fairly - Transparent enforcement should be open and regulations kept simple and user friendly - Targeted enforcement should be focused on the problems and minimise side effects. - 13.2 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes, so far as is possible, and adopt a risk-based inspection programme.
 All enforcement action is taken having regard to Communities and Environment Services: General Enforcement Policy. - 13.3 The main enforcement and compliance role of the Licensing Authority in terms of the Act, is to ensure compliance with the Premises Licence and other permissions which it authorises.
 The Gambling Commission is the enforcement body for Operating and Personal Licences.
-Concerns about the manufacture, supply or repair of gaming machines are not dealt with by the Licensing Authority but will be notified to the Gambling Commission. - 13.4 The Licensing Authority will keep itself informed of developments as regard to the Department for Business, Energy & Industrial Strategy in its consideration of the regulatory functions of Local Authorities, and will have regard to best practice.
+Concerns about the manufacture, supply or repair of gaming machines are not dealt with by the Licensing Authority but will be notified to the Gambling Commission.

-- 13.5 Where appropriate, complaints will be investigated in accordance with the stepped approach outlined in the General Enforcement Policy.
+- 13.4 The Licensing Authority will keep itself informed of developments as regard to the Department for Business & Trade in its consideration of the regulatory functions of Local Authorities and will have regard to best practice. - 13.5 Where appropriate, complaints will be investigated in accordance with the stepped approach outlined in the General Enforcement Policy.
 A copy of this document is available on the Council website.
 In the first instance we encourage complaints to be raised directly with the licensee or business concerned. - As part of its inspection regime, the Licensing Authority may carry out test purchasing to ascertain if a licensee has robust policies in place to prevent underage gambling.
 Licence holders will always be advised of the outcome of the test.
 Where operators carry out their own test purchasing, The Licensing Authority expect to be advised of the results.
 Should the results show a failure then the Licensing Authority will, in the first instance, work with the operator to review and improve their policies and procedures. - 13.7 Where a Primary Authority Scheme is in place, the Licensing Authority will seek guidance from the Primary Authority before taking any enforcement action on matters covered by that scheme.
-At the time of the publication of this policy there were four Primary Authority arrangements with host local authorities: - Coral Ladbrokes Coral Group plc and London Fire Brigade (t/as Ladbrokes Betting & Gaming and Coral Racing) - Ladbrokes Ladbrokes Coral Group plc and Milton Keynes Council (t/a's Ladbrokes Betting & Gaming and Coral Racing) - Paddy Power Reading Borough Council and Power Leisure Bookmakers Ltd (t/as Paddy Power) - William Hill Reading Borough Council and William Hill PLC (t/as William Hill)
+At the time of the publication of this policy there were six Primary Authority arrangements with host local authorities:

+Ladbrokes/Coral - Milton Keynes

+Welcome Break - Milton Keynes

+Paddy Power - Reading

+BACTA - Reading

+MOTO - Reading

+William Hill - Reading